3D scanning solutions

 Few tutorials and community support compared to other tools

 If you are looking for software where you can utilize both modeling methods (from scratch and with a 3D scanner), then 3DCoat is for you.
-This all-in-one software package for sculpting, UV mapping, and texturing comes in handy when you don’t just need to design something completely from scratch, but if – for example – you have a 3D model created with a scanner, and you want to edit the texture, create a fine-looking UV map, or retopologize the mesh.
+This This sculpting, UV mapping, and texturing package comes in handy when you don’t just need to design something completely from scratch, but if – for example – you have a 3D model created with a scanner, and you want to edit the texture, create a fine-looking UV map, or retopologize the mesh.
 All that and much more is possible with 3DCoat.

-Most 3D poly modeling tools such as 3dx Max or Maya don't support texture editing and have very limited painting options.
-Unlike them, sculpting tools such as 3DCoat support both mesh and texture post-processing.
-This includes cleaning up the scan from any defects or noise, as well as high poly mesh retopolization or extra sculpting and painting on top of a model as you would do in Photoshop.
+3DCoat’s sculpting tools support both mesh and texture post-processing.
+This includes removing any defects or noise, as well as the retopologizing of high poly meshes or the extra sculpting and painting you would do in Photoshop.
 Plus, the program is quite affordable, especially if you have already invested in professional scanning hardware and software.

 Geomagic Freeform